EU forecasts 'recession of historic proportions' this year

 With the spread slowing in most European countries, people are cautiously venturing out from confinement and gradually returning to work, but strict health measures remain in place amid concern of a second wave of outbreaks and any return to something like normal life is at least months away.

 The pandemic has hurt consumer spending, industrial output, investment, trade, capital flows and supply chains.
 It has also hit jobs.
-The unemployment rate across the 27-nation EU is forecast to rise from 6.7% in 2019 to 9% in 2020 but then fall to around 8% in 2021, the commission said.
+The unemployment rate across the 27-nation EU is forecast to rise from 6.7% last year to 9% in 2020 but then fall to around 8% in 2021, the commission said.
 Beyond that, Gentiloni said, “we will have a massive drop in hours worked."

+Globally, the pandemic is expected to cause the deepest recession in living memory, with the International Monetary Fund forecasting a 3% decline this year.
+The UN says that is expected to cause a drop in work hours equivalent to 305 million full-time jobs.

 Italy and Spain - two of the countries hardest hit by the virus - and to a lesser extent France are among the economies that will suffer most.
 Greece, which largely escaped the disease but whose economy was ravaged previously by its debt crisis and which relies heavily on tourism, is also high on the economic hit list.